neonevm/neon-evm.docs/docs/governance/proposals/proposals.md

 3. A prompt by your wallet application will ask if you to approve the voting transaction.
 If you have verified its details and wish to continue, approve it, then wait a few moments for the transaction to process.
 5. You have now cast your vote on this proposal.

 Once the voting period is concluded, the votes are automatically counted.
-If the proposal's "Accept" votes pass the Assembly's required vote threshold, the proposal is passed and is ready for implementation.
+If the proposal's "Accept" votes pass the Assembly's required vote threshold ("Vote tipping point" in the image below), the proposal is passed and is ready for implementation.
 Otherwise, the proposal fails.

 ![](./img/new_gov_ui_voting_tipping_point.png)